PamelaLiou/bfadtEnvironments/README.md

 **Monday Assignment:**
 * Reading first chapter of Designing Connected Products
-* Find 3 projects that you are interested in and inspired to and present in the next class
+* Find 3 projects(installations, interactive or immersive environments) that inspire you and present them in the next class
 * Fork the class github repository
 **Thursday In Class:**
 * Students Present their inspirational projects in class